the-torn/floot/README.md

 * Resistant to frontrunning, dark pools, and manipulation by miners.
 * Resistant to cheating by the NFT creator.
 * Contract has no owner and there is no founder allocation.
-* Estimated 60% reduction in gas cost per mint.
+* Estimated 31% reduction in gas cost per mint.

 Limitations:
 * None of the tokens are visible until after the end of the token distribution.
-* The gas cost optimizations have certain technical caveats which should not affect users.
-These are discussed below.

 ## Security design